Writing Fiction for Children and Young Adults

 Language / English

 Do you want to write for children and young people?
 Is your notebook or laptop brimming with plots and characters you’re unsure where to take next?
 This course will give you the building blocks to help you shape your ideas into cohesive stories that will inspire, challenge, and entertain your young audiences.
-Supported by two experienced tutors and award-winning authors, Patrice Lawrence and Lee Newbery, you’ll participate in group workshops on character development, dialogue, setting, plotting, and writing characters with different backgrounds to you.
+Supported by two experienced tutors and award-winning authors, Patrice Lawrence and Melvin Burgess, you’ll participate in group workshops on character development, dialogue, setting, plotting, and writing characters with different backgrounds to you.
 The tutors will also dedicate time to demystifying the publishing industry and the world of agenting, and will share tips on how to build a sustainable career as a children and young people’s author.
 Individual sessions with each tutor will be on offer during the week, during which you’ll receive bespoke feedback and advice on honing your craft and the direction of your work.
 You will leave with new confidence and motivation, alongside a deeper understanding of how to write meaningful, captivating, and relevant fiction for children and young adults.

 Bursaries